 We will identify source reduction alternatives and pollution prevention opportunities to minimize the discharge of heavy metals, oil, and other contaminants into the wastewater system.
 We install treatment systems that provide de-nitrification and aerobic digestion for deep trench wastewater disposal, customized for each site to meet stringent Chesapeake Bay and Maryland Department of the Environment (MDE) requirements.
 Our technologically-innovative methods will keep you compliant with all regulatory permitting for on-site wastewater systems.
+One final specialty of ours is individual or multiple home sandmound design.
+HTG can efficiently guide clients through the sandmound design process to solve challenging site issues.
+See this link for the Maryland Department of the Environment Sandmound Design Manual.

 Our Wastewater Services Include: